Re-green North Kensington

 Year

-Our vision is driven by the power of plants to reconnect people to nature and each other.
-Our aim is to re-green Notting Hill Gate by installing a series of small, sculpted pocket gardens that together create a new undulating landscape for the community to explore, play, relax and perform.
+This installation transforms a corner of North Kensington using the power of plants to reconnect people to nature and each other.
+It takes the form of a sculpted pocket garden formed entirely from upcycled oil barrels and recycled plastic to create a new undulating landscape for the community to explore, play, relax and perform.